 Back in 2006, a little-known country singer called Taylor Swift released her debut single ‘Tim McGraw’.
-Written when she was a highschool freshman, it sees Swift dissect her relationship with a senior who she knew would break up with her when he went off to college.
+Written when she was a high school freshman, it saw Swift dissect her relationship with a senior who she knew would break up with her when he went off to college.
 It was the first taste the world got of Swift’s deeply confessional songwriting, and from that moment, we were hooked.

-Now eight albums, a mantelpiece of awards and almost 15 years later, Swift is one of the most famous people on the planet.
-First emerging as a country-cross over artist, she’s since embraced glossy pure pop; but whilst her sound may have changed, Swift’s brilliantly honest lyricism has remained a keystone in her music.
+Ten albums, a mantelpiece of awards and over a decade later, Swift has become one of the biggest popstars on the planet.
+First emerging as a country-crossover artist, she’s since embraced glossy pure pop and indie-folk; but while her sound may have changed, Swift’s brilliantly honest lyricism and songwriting talent has remained a keystone in her tunes.

 Look, ‘Reputation’ served a purpose.
 It saw Swift push back at a narrative that saw her portrayed as vengeful and bitter, an image that had been thrust upon her by the media and exacerbated by her very public, very long-running beef with Kanye West (first started when he infamously interrupted Taylor Swift’s acceptance speech at the VMAs, and regularly reignited by the Kardashian-West clan).
 The imagery for the album was filled with snakes, and lyrics subtly (and at times, not so subtly) addressed their falling out.
 True, this album successfully acted as a reminder that Swift is a powerhouse musician who shouldn’t be messed with.
 And a follow-up to ‘1989’ would always have big shoes to fill – but ‘Reputation’ lacked the stone-cold smashers Swift has proven time and time again she’s capable of.
 There are, of course, a handful of golden tunes (‘Dancing with Our Hands Tied’, ‘Call It What You Want’, ‘Delicate’).